Click on the headings below to view each section

 Voluntary contributions towards the cost of the visits which take place wholly in the school day will be sought in accordance with the Charging and Remissions Policy set by the School Governors.
 Last year visits included London, Camping, Weston-Super-Mare, Think Tank, Black Country Museum.
 If parents find it difficult to make a contribution towards a visit, then a brief word with the Head teacher is advisable and the School may be able to help.

 The Health Service Nurse will see any child who has been referred by the School.
 If you want the Nurse to see your child, we can arrange an appointment for you.
-Our own School Nurse administers First Aid and looks after children who are unwell and advises pupils and parents on a range of health issues and can refer children to the School Doctor.
+Our School Nurse advises pupils and parents on a range of health issues and can refer children to the School Doctor.

 We follow the Birmingham City Council Guidelines.
 If we feel that any child is at risk then we are obliged to refer the matter to Social Services.